 Supporting parents is what I'm most interested in and where I find meaning, satisfaction and connection.
 I put in a huge number of hours to be well-informed, update my book, produce free resources, and be as effective as I can.
 I do not want to waste my life on other paid work that doesn't light my fire any more.
 This here is what I want to do.
 It is a real privilege to accompany people along a journey that is so demanding and so very precious to them.
 What better work could there be?

 Video call or email?

-Price for video or phone sessions: Let me know if you’d like an hour and a half at £88 or one full hour at £63 (which is longer than the typical therapy 45-50mn ‘hour’).
-I ask those outside the UK to add £4 to cover Paypal’s fee.
+£97 for a 1.5 hour call (I recommended this for the first calls) or £69 for an hour (which is longer than the typical therapy 45-50mn 'hour').
+I ask those outside the UK if they are willing to add £4 to cover Paypal's fee.